SOCIOLOGICAL LABORATORY II - WORKING GROUP

 Other useful texts are those used for the courses in Foundations of Sociology and Sociology Laboratory I.

-The learning outcomes are assessed through two written exams, one focusing on the topics of Sociology Laboratory I and the other concentrating on the topics of Sociology Laboratory II.
+The learning outcomes are assessed through a two-parts written exam, one focusing on the topics of Sociology Laboratory I and the other concentrating on the topics of Sociology Laboratory II.
+The final mark is the average of the scores obtained in the two parts.

-Assessment criteria for the first part (multiple-choice questions): The test comprises 20 multiple-choice questions, with three/four alternatives, of which only one is correct.
-One point is awarded for each correct answer, 0.5 points are deducted for each incorrect answer, and no points are deducted for unanswered questions.
-The maximum total score for the first part is 20 points.
+Evaluation method for the first part (multiple-choice questions).
+The test consists of 20 multiple-choice questions, with three/four alternatives of which only one is correct.
+For each correct answer, 1 point is assigned; for each incorrect answer, 0.5 points are deducted; each missing answer is worth 0 points.
+Maximum total score for the first test: 20 points.

-The two parts of the exam are not temporally constrained, thus students are free to choose to take the part related to Laboratory I or II at their discretion, and the results of the exams do not expire.
+The two tests do not have a binding temporal order; therefore, students can choose to take the part of the exam related to Laboratory I or II in a completely free manner, and the results of the tests have no expiration date.

 The course consists of lectures and seminar/laboratory sessions with smaller groups of attendees.